Who gets admitted to top colleges?

 Common reasons for revising students drafts are not answering the prompt; an overly long introductory paragraph; “kitchen sink” irrelevant word filler to get the maximum word limit; overly precise writing that trip readers trying to find the main sentence concept; and tautologies encouraged in formulaic writing curricula of 1) a topic sentence, 2) three sentences related to the topic sentence, and 3) a concluding sentence that repeats the topic sentence.
 Allow ample time for writing.
 A fallacy is that an essay takes as long to write as to read.

 After content, clarity demonstrates the student’s writing ability.
 Being concise matters because of word and character counts.
 The best short-cut to better writing that I know is Dr. George Gopen’s video series, Reader Expectation Approach.
 Allow lots of time to get through this 15-hour video series.
 I thought I learned everything the first time through but found that I understood more on subsequent viewings.
 Instead of a one-time workshop, students can replay the episodes as needed.

 How do you motivate students?

 Many reasons can exist for unexpected underperformance.
 Using a student planner, cleaning out the backpack every day, or organizing materials might help, but motivation is critical for any accomplishment in life.
-For example, a childhood interest in sharks evolved into a marine biology major, which required courses in calculus and organic chemistry, and led to STEM job opportunities.
+For example, a student’s childhood interest in sharks evolved into a marine biology major, which required courses in calculus and organic chemistry, and led to STEM job opportunities.
 Where there’s a will, there’s a way.
 Discussions with high school teachers or counselors may provide some insights about the student.
-Often, reviewing assumptions about the process and outcomes of “education” can identify options.

 Who should submit an early action or early decision application?